montagejs/minit/templates/digit/__name__/README.md

 included in the default MontageJS project directory.

->IMPORTANT: Be sure to replace the contents of this readme file with information about the final application before deploying the application or passing it on to a client.
+>IMPORTANT: Be sure to replace the contents of this readme file with information relevant to your application before deploying the application or passing it on to a client.

 Project Structure